 - The heroic version shows up in The Departure, when Cassie is confronted by Aftran, the sister of a Yeerk whom she had recently killed in battle.

-- On Star Trek: Deep Space Nine, after Damar does a Heel Face Turn, his old boss has his wife and children murdered, prompting him to ask the rhetorical question "What kind of people give those orders?" and Kira (whose people suffered years of torture and oppression at the hands of Damar's people, with Damar himself and many of his friends doing exactly the kind of pointless violence that his family has now fallen victim to) to answer "Yeah, Damar, what kind of people give those orders?"
+- Star Trek: Deep Space Nine: After Damar does a Heel-Face Turn, his old boss has his wife and children murdered, prompting him to ask the rhetorical question "What kind of people give those orders?" and Kira (whose people suffered years of torture and oppression at the hands of Damar's people, with Damar himself and many of his friends doing exactly the kind of pointless violence that his family has now fallen victim to) to answer "Yeah, Damar, what kind of people give those orders?"

-- On Wonder Woman, when a mook discovers that the villain is planning to use a laser to destroy Phoenix, Arizona, he yells that he has family there, and tries to stop him.
+- Wonder Woman: When a mook discovers that the villain is planning to use a laser to destroy Phoenix, Arizona, he yells that he has family there, and tries to stop him.
 He fails, but his action gives Wonder Woman time to save the day.
 And to be fair, it wasn't clear that he knew the villain was planning to do anything criminal.

 - If there's a positive Intimacy between an Abyssal Exalted and his or her Lunar mate, almost none of the usual Abyssal rules apply to that person.
 The Abyssal can fight their Deathlord to protect the Lunar.
 Usually "fighting your Deathlord" is synonymous with "putting your character sheet into a paper shredder."

 - Neverwinter Nights mostly averts this, as its villains are mostly the cackling Omnicidal Maniac sort, but the module-creating community does have some examples.

 - In the HeX coda modules, Poe betrays Lester's doomsday plan because it would put her boyfriend at risk.